fnordoglargh/BoardGameLeague/ABOUT.md

 ## 0.7

-* Added game types Win/Loose and Ranks.
+* Added game types Win/Loose and Ranks (including nicer column headings in the result table).

 ## 0.6